kappter/adaptivetesting/README.markdown

 - **Scoring**: Adjust formula in `script.js` (`score += q.difficulty * 10`).
 - **Styling**: Edit `styles.css` or Tailwind classes in `index.html`.
 - **Recommendations**: Adjust threshold in `showResults()` or `getTopTopics()` in `script.js`.
-- **Report**: Modify the report HTML in the `print-btn` event listener in `script.js`.
+- **Report**: Modify report HTML in `print-btn` event listener in `script.js`.
-- **Topics**: Adjust CSV topics to align with specific roles/skills (e.g., Java-specific for Programming).
+- **Topics**: Adjust CSV topics to align with curricula or roles.

 ## Notes
 - Fully client-side, ideal for GitHub Pages.
 - CSV files must be in the repository root for `fetch` API.
-- Programming test uses Java syntax to align with AP/IB Computer Science curricula.
+- IB and AP tests use Java, tailored to their curricula (e.g., IB: algorithms, file handling; AP: classes, ArrayList).
-- Name input and report enhance personalization, aligning with your interest in educational tools.
+- Name input and report align with your interest in personalized educational tools.
 - Backend needed for saving results (not supported on GitHub Pages).

 ## License